AntixK/anandksub/content/notes/indian-philosophy.md

 In this way, one can study the various philosophies as an interaction or a conversation, especially since the modern religious extensions of these schools have become more dogmatic, and have exuberant in their practices and rituals.

 ## 1. Pramana Sastra (Theory of Knowledge)
+Two Sanskrit terms that were often used, especially in the Upanishads were *cit* and *jnana* - Mohanty translates them as "consciousness" and "congnition" respectively [^cog].
+He also defines knowledge as *paramajnana* (the congnitions that are True).

+Take for instance the question - what is the ontological nature of consciousness?
+The various answers considered were

+- It is a quality (essential or an emergent) of the self to which it belongs
+- It is an act of the self
+- It is a "substance" that is identical with the self or that self is consciousness.

+The *Samkya*, *Vendanta*, and the Buddhist *Vijnanavadin* schools align with the third view, but with subtle differences.

 ----